Kęstutis: In crusaders' captivity

-In March 1361, Kęstutis along with his son Patrikas and his brother Algirdas destroyed and took over the Teutonic Eckersberg and Johannisburg castles.
-A small squad of Teutonic knights which was returning from the failed, attacked the camp of Kęstutis and Algirdas near the Ublik (Wobel) lake.
-After a skirmish Kęstutis, who was captured by the crusaders, was detained in Malbork Castle.
-Kęstutis, being over 60 years old at the time, was only defeated by a third experienced knight who attacked him.
+In March 1361, Kęstutis, along with his son Patrikas and his brother Algirdas, destroyed and took over the Teutonic Eckersberg and Johannisburg castles.
+A small squad of Teutonic knights that were returning from this event attacked the camp of Kęstutis and Algirdas near the Ublik (Wobel) lake.
+After, a skirmish Kęstutis, who was captured by the crusaders, was detained in Malbork Castle.
+Kęstutis, being over 60 years old at the time, was only defeated by the third experienced knight who attacked him.
 Negotiations regarding Kęstutis's liberation were arranged two times but without results.
-The ransom, which the crusaders asked for Kęstutis, was most likely too high.
+The ransom the crusaders asked for in exchange for Kęstutis' freedom was most likely too high.
 Kęstutis managed to escape from captivity about half a year later.
 He, with the help of his servant Alfas, broke a hole in a three meter-thick wall and left the castle by horses dressed up as Teutonic knights.
 The escape was well planned and it is assumed that Algirdas and Birutė, Kęstutis's wife, greatly contributed to the planned escape.